Setting Up Dell R720 Server in the Home Lab

 The server arrived in good condition, but I encountered an issue where the front backplane wasn’t connected because the included mini SAS cable was too short.
 I had to search online to find a 59cm mini SAS cable long enough to connect the backplane to the motherboard.

-i-Service - MiniSAS
+i-Service - MiniSAS Cable

 Managing server cooling effectively is crucial for optimal performance and longevity.
 Using IPMItool, I was able to configure the fans to balance between cooling efficiency and noise levels.
 Below are the steps and commands I used:

-Install IPMItool:#
+Install IPMItool

 sudo apt-get install ipmitool